sindresorhus/process-exists/readme.md

 Type: `Array<number | string>`

-Process IDs or names to check.
+The process IDs or names to check.